121 Employee Wellness Program Ideas For Your Office

 63. Attire themed days of the week

 Pick a day of the week for people to dress up in a certain theme.
 Our office recently started something called “Aloha Fridays” where team members wear their favorite Hawaiian shirts to work.
+Theme days are a great way to boost employee morale and engagement.

 64. Put on some tunes